 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
-1 inch filters normally need to be switched out every month and 3 inch filters need to be swapped out every three months, based on the recommendations of the filter manufacturer.
+1 inch filters typically need to be switched out every month and 3 inch filters need to be swapped out every three months, based on the recommendations of the filter maker.

-- Home habits: if you have pets in your home, it may make sense to change your filter more often due to pet dander.
-If you have someone in the house that deals with allergies or asthma, contemplate changing your home’s air filter more regularly to help ease their symptoms.
+- Home habits: if you have pets in your home, it might make sense to replace your filter more often due to pet dander.
+If someone in your family deals with allergies or asthma, contemplate replacing your home’s air filter more regularly to help ease their symptoms.

 Now you’re possibly wondering how to replace your furnace filter.
-Inevitably this will change depending on what furnace you have, but typically:
+Inevitably this will vary depending on what furnace you have, but normally:

-At San Antonio Air Service Experts, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
-Give us a call today at or arrange an appointment with us online.
+At San Antonio Air Service Experts, we offer membership plans that include replacing standard furnace filters.
+Give us a call today at 210-570-9705 or arrange an appointment with us online.

-- Open or pull off the air filter panel around the bottom of your furnace to reveal an open compartment.
+- Open or pull off the air filter panel near the bottom of your furnace to uncover an open compartment.

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal supports.